 The membrane microfiltration market is segmented on the basis of filtration mode, material, end user, and region.
 In terms of filtration mode, the market is divided into cross-flow, direct-flow, and others.
 By material, the market is bifurcated into organic and inorganic.
 On the basis of end user, the market is categorized into hospitals & laboratories, pharmaceutical & biopharmaceutical companies, food & beverage, water & wastewater treatment, and others.
 Region wise, the global membrane microfiltration market is conducted across North America (the U.S., Canada, and Mexico), Europe (the UK, France, Germany, Italy, and rest of Europe), Asia-Pacific (China, Japan, India, South Korea, and rest of Asia-Pacific), and LAMEA (Latin America, the Middle East, and Africa).
 The membrane microfiltration market share has increased in Asia-Pacific region owing to increase its adoption in harmaceutical & biopharmaceutical companies, food & beverage, water & wastewater treatment.

 The key players operating in the global membrane microfiltration market are 3M Company, Alfa Laval, General Electric Company, Danaher Corporation, Aquatech International LLC, MERCK Group, Kubota Corporation, Koch Membrane Systems, Inc., Pentair PLC, and Sartorius AG.

-- The report provides a quantitative analysis of the industry for the period of 2014‐2022 to enable the stakeholders to capitalize on the prevailing market opportunities.
+- This report provides a quantitative analysis of the market segments, current trends, estimations, and dynamics of the membrane microfiltration market analysis from 2020 to 2030 to identify the prevailing market opportunities.

 By Filtration Mode